seqan/seqan/manual/source/Tutorial/Graphs.rst

    Solution
      .. container:: foldable

-	Seqan provides the function :dox:`stronglyConnectedComponents` to compute the connected components of a directed graph.
+	SeqAn provides the function :dox:`stronglyConnectedComponents` to compute the connected components of a directed graph.
 	The first parameter of this function is of course the graph.
 	The second parameter is an output parameter.
 	It is a vertex map that will map a component id to each vertex.
 Vertices that share the same id are in the same component.